ARM-software/astc-encoder/Docs/Roadmap.md

 Last time we tried this using a dynamically loaded shared object was 8% slower than a static build, which we need to investigate and reduce.

-## Code cleanup

-We've been doing this piecemeal, but we want to have a push on improving the quality of the source code style and documentation for the codec.
-This includes module-level documentation of the core algorithms, adding Doxygen API documentation for the codec, and generally apply some code cleanup.